tsuyoshicho/night-and-day/README.md

 ## installation

-If you don't already have a preferred plugin management system, consider trying [vim-plug](https://github.com/junegunn/vim-plug).
-Install with:
+If you don't already have a preferred plugin management system, consider trying [vim-plug](https://github.com/junegunn/vim-plug), which can be installed with:

 ~~~
 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \